 4.3) Documents required to get GST registration – HUF

-4.4) Documents required to get GST registration -Company such as Public and Private
+4.4) Documents required to get GST registration -Companies such as Public and Private

-GST or Goods and Services Tax Registration is a process which makes the taxpayer get himself registered under GST.
-This registration is very essential for all types of business and it has to be done once after the registration of the business.
+GST, or Goods and Services Tax, Registration is a process that enables taxpayers to register themselves under GST.
+This registration is essential for all types of businesses and must be completed once the company has been registered.
 It is a 15-digit unique registration number assigned by the central government to that particular taxpayer after completing the registration process, and it is known as the Goods and Services Tax Identification Number (GSTIN).

-Importantly, if you are business functions in more than one state, then it is mandatory to get or take separate GST registration for each state from where you are operating from.
+Importantly, if you are a business function in more than one state, then it is mandatory to get or take a separate GST registration for each state where you are operating.

-Now, you must be wondering what are all the documents required for GST Registration in India?
+Now, you must be wondering what documents are required for GST Registration in India?
 Let’s understand GST eligibility and the required documents in detail.

 Eligibility to register under GST in India

-All the businesses that deal with supplying goods and its turnover exceed more than Rs 40 lakh in a financial year that that particular business owner is required to register as a normal taxable person.
-However, a person who runs a business in north-eastern states such as J&K, Himachal Pradesh and Uttarakhand, has a turnover limit of Rs 10.
+All businesses that deal with supplying goods and have a turnover exceeding Rs 40 lakh in a financial year are required to register as a normal taxable person.
+However, a person running a business in northeastern states such as Jammu and Kashmir, Himachal Pradesh, and Uttarakhand has a turnover limit of Rs 10.

-The threshold limit is Rs 10 lakh, for the service providers and Rs 20 lakh in special category States.
-Additionally, below is the list of certain businesses for which GST registration is compulsory no matter of their yearly turnover:
+The threshold limit is Rs 10 lakh for the service providers and Rs 20 lakh in special category States.
+Additionally, below is the list of specific businesses for which GST registration is compulsory regardless of their yearly turnover:

 Normal taxpayers

 Almost all types of businesses in India fall under this category.
-Businesses that hold turnover exceeds more than Rs 40 lakh in a financial year are needed to register under GST as a normal taxable person.
-However, a person who runs a business in north-eastern states such as J&K, Himachal Pradesh and Uttarakhand, has a turnover limit of Rs 10.
+Businesses that hold a turnover exceeding Rs 40 lakh in a financial year need to register under GST as a normal taxable person.
+However, a person running a business in northeastern states such as Jammu and Kashmir, Himachal Pradesh, and Uttarakhand has a turnover limit of Rs 10.

 Casual taxable individual

-Seasonal businesses or Occasional businesses are required to register their businesses under GST below this category.
-In this category, the businesses need to deposit an equal amount to the GST liability from the seasonal or occasional operations.
+Seasonal businesses or Occasional businesses are required to register their companies under GST below this category.
+In this category, businesses need to deposit an equal amount of the GST liability for seasonal or occasional operations.
 The incumbency for this type of GST registration is about 3 months.
 However, businesses can apply for extensions and renewals.

 Non-resident taxable individual

-In this type of GST registration, the business people who reside outside India but supply goods or services at times as principals, agents, or in other capacities to residents in India are liable to file for registration.
+In this type of GST registration, business people who reside outside India but supply goods or services at times as principals, agents, or in other capacities in India are liable to file for registration.

 During the GST active tenure, the owner of the business who falls under this category has to make a deposit equal to the expected GST liability.
 The incumbency for this type of GST registration is about 3 months.
 However, businesses can renew the registration if needed.